-After three days, I did seize the opportunity and negotiated with the seller.
+After three days, I took the opportunity to negotiate with the seller.
 Now they have landed fresh on my desk.

 The wood type comes from a defunct printing office in Bologna.
-The letters OE, oe and lots of diacritics speak for an origin in France.
+The letters OE, oe and many diacritics suggest a French origin.

-I thought everything had been told about Times and Times New Roman, but perhaps there is something to be said.
+I thought everything had been said about Times and Times New Roman, but perhaps there is something to be said.